RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - If a plaintiff is induced into a contract by a false statement of the defendant, then the plaintiff may rescind the contract.
       - Policy: Voluntary assumption of legal obligations should be based upon true facts.
     - DEFINITIONS
-      - ‘Representor’
+      - 'Representor'
         - The person who represents (makes a statement about) something.
-      - ‘Representee’
+      - 'Representee'
         - The person to whom the representor makes the representation.
-      - ‘Representation’
+      - 'Representation'
         - A statement / Something that is communicated.
         - Representations can be:
           -  Oral/written/conduct